 Use the tool bar at the bottom of this interactive to zoom in and navigate.
 The drop down menu at the top lists the names of those who signed – selecting a name takes you to their signature on the document.

 The Bay of Plenty (Fedarb) copy of the Treaty

-Fedarb gave the copy to printer William Colenso, for whom he had once worked, to pass on to Lieutenant-Governor William Hobson.
-No one commented on the fact that the signature – William Hobson - on the copy was, strictly speaking, forged.
-James Stack had written this in his own hand when he made the copies at Tauranga; Hobson always signed as ‘W Hobson' with no governor's title.
+Fedarb gave the copy to the printer William Colenso, for whom he had once worked, to pass on to Lieutenant-Governor William Hobson.
+No one commented on the fact that Hobson’s signature on the copy was forged by Stack when he made the copies at Tauranga; Hobson always signed as ‘W Hobson’, with no title.

-Follow links in this table to find out more about those who signed and about the occasion of their signing.
+Follow links in this table to find out more about those who signed and the signing occasion.